Mayor wants B.C. to institutionalize severely mentally ill people who are homeless

-The Vancouver Island city, which has a population of 100,000, has more homeless people per capita than any other municipality in the province, and Leonard Krog says the issue has consumed Nanaimo.
+The Vancouver Island city, which has a population of 100,000, has more people per capita who are homeless than Vancouver, Greater Victoria and Surrey.
+Leonard Krog says the issue of homelessness has consumed Nanaimo.

 "I get nailed in the grocery store and even when I staff a Sally Ann kettle.
 That's what people want to talk about," Krog said.

 "It is the conversation on everyone's lips and people are looking to the province and they're looking to the federal government to do something that is real."

 Krog says the province is working to provide housing, but he says some of the estimated 600 people who live on city streets or who camp in parks and wooded areas need more help than what even supportive housing provides.

 "The great complication in all of this is the significant number of people with severe mental health issues who are extremely difficult to house," he says.